vufind-org/vufind/CODE_OF_CONDUCT.md

 permanently any Contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

-For more information on the various roles and responsibilities, [visit our wiki](https://vufind.org/wiki/community:roles_and_responsibilities).
+For more information on the various roles and responsibilities, see our [governance document](https://github.com/vufind-org/vufind/blob/dev/GOVERNANCE.md) or [visit our wiki](https://vufind.org/wiki/community:roles_and_responsibilities).

 ## Scope